 This financial, monetary or business influence or lifestyle — however you want to see it — is what keeps Capitalism and those who have accumulated capital in control of everybody else.
 As my last article showed, the structure of the workplace enables there to be a few people to make all the decisions for potentially millions of people.
 The market and the corporation is what keeps everything going because it is able to mask itself in the anonymity of the brands and products which keep the mass of people struggling and innovating; this universal kind of managerial Capitalism keeps stability by monitoring risks from the past and avoids any signs of collapse allowing there to be high levels of wealth and income inequality — as long as there is an incentive for more production and more revenue.

-I started The Noisy Mouse back in 2015 because I couldn’t write about conventional fictional stories anymore, I couldn’t even watch or read them because this kind has been my mind: the market, how to get a job, get a lot of money and be secure in my life.
-I couldn’t avoid the Socialist side of myself any longer because I took the red pill in my thinking and through my studies so now I’m stuck here hoping to connect with other people.
-I wanted this website to communicate economics and politics to people my age, generally millennial or 90s kids but to anybody who could understand so I could help decipher some of the technical jargon that economists use to confuse most people into reliable deceptions about what the individual’s place is in society.
-I haven’t yet gone to school for economics or political science but I’ve got a lot of books, some mentioned in this post, and others, which attempt to describe the most complex subject in society in terms that everyone can understand: economics.
-(The best ones I could find for beginners are graphic novels called Economix and The Cartoon Introduction to Economics: Volume One: Microeconomics.)
+I started writing for The Noisy Mouse back in 2016 because I couldn’t write about conventional fictional stories anymore.
+I couldn’t even watch or read them because I had this on my mind: the market, how to get a job, get a lot of money and be secure in my life.
+I couldn’t avoid the Socialist side of myself any longer because I took the red pill in my thinking and through my studies; so now I’m stuck here hoping to connect with other people.